-AMERICAN VERSE AND PROSE.
+-----AMERICAN VERSE AND PROSE.

-WESTERN Canada has long been able to boast of a new American poet, who has delighted to sing of the "St. Law-rence and the Saguenay," and who, in the spirit of Wordsworth, has communed with the genius of the lofty hills and mighty waters in the measures of which he has lived and dowind from them in the presence of which he has lived, and derived from them an intelligence that has blended with his own, reconciling his heart and mind, or rather identifying them with the character of the scene.
+WESTERN Canada has long been able to boast of a new American poet, who has delighted to sing of the "St. Lawrence and the Saguenay," and who, in the spirit of Wordsworth, has communed with the genius of the lofty hills and mighty waters in the presence of which he has lived, and derived from them an in the presence of which he has lived, and derived from them an intelligence that has blended with his own, reconciling his heart and mind, or rather identifying them with the character of the scene.
 Canada justly claims him as her own poet, who paints "her mountains, maidens, manners, morals, lakes, rivers, valleys, seasons, woods, forests, and aborigines, her faith and hope," and whatso-ever in her is amiable and good.
 She speaks approvingly, not only of his never-failing charity and poetical talent, but of his reverence of the Godlike, his love of the beautiful, and his adoration of the true.
+And your this same poet, with his cordentials accumulated true.
 And now this same poet, with his credentials accumulated and ratified, comes forth again, attired in his singing robes, and calls on the world admiringly to listen.
-And it will so listenthough Mr. Sangstor is far from being a faultless poet.
+And it will so listen-though Mr. Sangstor is far from being a faultless poet.
 Like the sun, he has numerous speeks in his orb, but he shines brightly nevertheless.
+His new volume is one of exceeding beauty.
+It is almost entirely lyrical.
+In the earlier poems, he seeks (to adopt his own words) to "touch the firmament of starry thought," but sometimes he does more, he would transcend it.
+In his "Hesperus," a legend of the stars, he sours bravely; but he is not always intelligible.
+Nor does he appear to conceive it possible to be :--

 God loves the silent worshipper.
 The grandest hymn That nature chants, the litany Of the rejoicing stars, is silent praise.
-Their mighty anthems stir The souls of lofty Scraphim In the remotest heaven.
+Their mighty anthems stir The souls of lofty Seraphim In the remotest heaven.
 The melody Descends in throbbings of celestial light Into the heart of man, whose upward gaze, And meditative aspect, tell Of the heart's incense passing up the night.
 Above the crystalline height The theme of thoughtful praise ascends.
 Not from the wildest swell Of the voxed ocean soars the fullest psalm ; But in the evening calm, And in the solemn midnight, silence blends With silence, and to the ear Attuned to harmony divine Begets a strain Whose trance-like stillness wakes delicious pain."